-- Refunds as quick as 5 days, if additional documentation is not required - Direct deposit into checking or savings account, if to a U.S. bank account. - Convenient, fast, easy and electronic receipt verification.
+- Refunds in as little as 5 days, if additional documentation is not required - Direct deposit into checking or savings account, if to a U.S. bank account. - Convenient, fast, easy and electronic receipt verification.

-For more information regarding electronic and online filing options, visit www.revenue.delaware.gov.
+For more information regarding electronic and online filing options, visit revenue.delaware.gov.

-NOTE: The average refund time for paper returns and returns requiring supporting documentation is 4 to 6 weeks.
+NOTE: The average refund time for paper returns and returns requiring supporting documentation is 8 weeks.